PdxCodeGuild/class_Binary_Beasts/Django/ Quick Start/Django Quickstart 1.md

   ```

   -Add `import os` at the top of the Settings.py page if you do not see it there.

+## Run server

+-To verify that Django was installed correctly, run the server.
+In the terminal run `python manage.py runserver` (if you are using Python 3 you may run `python3 manage.py runserver`)

+-To exit the server, press CONTROL + C.

 ## Setup your static files.
 Base.HTML, CSS and Javascript files.